JiyaKay/CoffeeMachine/README.md

 Functions:
-Prompt the user to choose one of the three options Print the resources avaialble when asked for "report" Turns off the Coffee Machine by entering “off”
+Prompt the user to choose one of the three options Print the resources available when asked for "report" Turns off the Coffee Machine by entering “off”
 Checks if the resources are sufficient to make the coffee Processes coins inserted by user